-In 2012 the Bank applied the basic indicator approach to quantify operational risk, and the standard approach to quantify market risk.
+In 2013 SpareBank 1 SMN applied the standardised operational risk approach to quantify operational risk for the Parent Bank, and the standardised market risk approach to quantify market risk.
 SpareBank 1 SMN has established, as an integral part of its risk management policy, a capital allocation process (ICAAP) to ensure that the Bank at all times has adequate own funds in relation to its chosen risk profile.
-The process is also designed to assure efficient acquisition and application of capital.
+The process is also designed to ensure efficient acquisition and application of capital.